OrigamingWasTaken/DataCreate/README.md

 3. `$ sudo mv datacreate /usr/local/bin`

 Reopen your terminal and you can now do `$ datacreate` to launch the program

+## Troubleshooting

+If the file doesn't work as a command, it is maybe because you don't have a symlink pointing to your python3.
+To fix this do:

+`$ sudo ln -s $(which python3) /usr/local/bin/python3`

+This will create a symlink to your python3